emilio2601/scpy/README.rst

 ----------
 Contributions are really welcome, whether they are bug reports/fixes, new features, documentation writing, really anything is appreciated.

-You can send a pull request to our GitHub repo: https://github.com/emilio2601/scpy
+You can send a pull request.
 Alternatively, open an issue in our bug tracker here: https://github.com/emilio2601/scpy/issues

 License
 -------